Quid Pro Quo Sexual Harassment

 - Under no circumstances is it legal for an employer to retaliate.
 Even if your lawsuit is unsuccessful, your employer cannot take action against you for reporting sexual harassment or suing the company for it.
 If you were fired, you may have grounds for a wrongful termination lawsuit.

 - Your employer can be held liable even if you voluntarily quit.
 The statute of limitations for a claim lasts one year from the last time it occurred.
 This means you have time to decide what you want to do, even if that includes leaving the employer upon your own accord.

 Get the Most out of Your Free Case Evaluation

-The Law Office of Jeffrey D. Fulton offers all prospective clients with a free opportunity to discuss their claims with our attorney.
+The Law Office of Jeffrey D. Fulton offers all prospective clients with a free opportunity to discuss a harassment claim with our Sacramento attorney.
 We hold these case evaluations in strict confidence – even if you do not decide to hire us, under no circumstances will any part of your discussion with our attorney be revealed to any third party.

 Whether you are confident about pursuing a lawsuit or want to explore your options, we reserve this free case evaluation for you to tell us about your situation and learn more about how we may be able to help.

 We encourage all who intend to come in for a case evaluation to write down any and all questions you may have about your situation, what’s involved in a lawsuit, or other matters that concern you.
 We also believe it’s helpful for potential clients to come to us with a detailed account of what happened to them that includes as many hard facts (dates, times, locations, names of individuals, etc.) as possible.